uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 ## Overview

-As Uchen.ml is heading towards the public announcement and first demos, some low-hanging fruit needs to be picked in terms of optimizations.
+As Uchen.ML is heading towards the public announcement and first demos, some low-hanging fruit needs to be picked in terms of optimizations.
 The most often used piece of any ML library is the linear layer as it is the most basic building block for any neural net.
 This post details the process of optimizing the code.

 ## Requirements

-Uchen is designed for implementing ML solutions that can be easily integrated into existing systems, with specific goals on Web Assembly, embedded and video games.
+Uchen.ML is designed for implementing ML solutions that can be easily integrated into existing systems, with specific goals on Web Assembly, embedded and video games.

 To maintain velocity and to avoid overcomplicating build and validation process, following constraints are in place: